Police: 15-year-old son charged with killing adoptive parents in Chesapeake

-CHESAPEAKE, Va. – A teen has been charged in the homicide incident on Peartree Street Tuesday morning.

-A 15-year-old adopted son has been charged with two counts of aggravated murder for the death of his adoptive parents, who were an adult male and adult female.
+CHESAPEAKE, Va. — A 15-year-old boy adopted son has been charged with two counts of aggravated murder after his adoptive parents were found dead on Peartree Street near the South Norfolk area Tuesday morning.

-The parents died from injuries sustained from a knife and/or a hammer that were found at the scene, according to police.
+Chesapeake Police said the man and woman died from injuries sustained from a knife and/or a hammer that was found at the scene.

+"I just can’t believe this happened.
+I’m still shocked by it," Eddie Gray, a neighbor, told News 3's Leondra Head.
+"As soon as I came in, my sister asked me ‘have you been watching the news?’
+I’ve been at work all day."

+"I’ve only seen the kid one or two times," Gray said.
+"But he didn’t seem like the type of kid that would do anything like that.
+It’s just nuts."

 TRENDING: 6-year-old child who shot Newport News teacher brought 9mm handgun from home: Police